April 02, 2019

 in the grasses primarily at the beginning of growth in

 the spring or at the end of the growing season in autumn.
-The fructan content of the grasses is particularly high

 in sunny and cold weather, as much fructan is formed, but